IDF accidentally shoots and kills three Israelis held hostage in Gaza – KION546

 “During searches and checks in the area in which the incident occurred, a suspicion arose over the identities of the deceased,” Hagari added.
 “Their bodies were transferred to Israeli territory for examination, after which it was confirmed that they were three Israeli hostages.”

-The hostages have been identified as Yotam Haim, who was kidnapped from Kibbutz Kfar Aza by Hamas on October 7; Samer Talalka, who was kidnapped from Kibbutz Nir Am on the same day; and another male hostage, whose family requested that his name not be published.
+The hostages have been identified as Yotam Haim and Alon Shimriz, who were kidnapped from Kibbutz Kfar Aza on October 7, and Samer Talalka, who was kidnapped from Kibbutz Nir Am on the same day.

 The IDF began reviewing the incident immediately, Hagari said.

-Note: This story has been updated with additional details and to reflect that the IDF has corrected the spelling of Alon Shimriz.